-This does look a bit complicated to start with until you dig down what it all means.
+This does look a bit complicated to start with, until you dig down to what it all means.

-A set is just a list of data, be it numbers, colours or something else.
-So Set A and Set B are just a couple of lists.
+A set is just a list of data, whether it is numbers, colours or something else - so Set A and Set B are just a couple of lists.

-B is the things that are in both lists.
+The letter B is where we put the things that are in both lists.

-Example: In a class of 30 students, 5 are in the chess club and 7 are in the debating club.
-There are 2 students who are in both.
+In a class of 30 students, 5 are in the chess club and 7 are in the debating club.
+There are 2 students who are in both clubs.

 Draw a Venn diagram to illustrate this.

-- We know there are 2 students in both, so B = 2
+We know that there are 2 students in both clubs, so B = 2

-- We know there are 5 in the chess club and that 2 are also in the debating club.
-This means A = 3
+We know that there are 5 students in the chess club but that 2 of them are also in the debating club.

-- We know there are 7 in the debating club but that 2 of them are also in the chess club.
+We know that there are 7 students in the debating club but that 2 of them are also in the chess club.
 This means that C = 5

-Example 2: A student is picked at random, what is the chance he is in the chess club and the debating club.
+A student is picked at random, what is the chance that he is in the chess club and the debating club.

-There are only two students that work here, this gives our probability as 2/30 which equals 1/15
+There are only two students that fit here, so this gives our probability as 2/30 which equals 1/15